Numerics88/n88ParaViewPlugins/Build-Linux.md

 cd n88ParaViewPlugins
 git checkout v5.9.1
 ```
-There is a horrible hack in 'n88ParaViewPlugins/AIMReader/Plugin/AIMReaders/CMakeLists.txt' that was necessary
-to build AIMReader.so.
-If somebody can show me how to not hardcode this library, please let me know!

 Make sure that N88_BUILD_APPLE is set OFF in 'n88ParaViewPlugins/AIMReader/CMakeLists.txt'

 Once everything is in place, you simply build each of the plugins by running the script.
 I've ordered them below from